SublimeText/TrailingSpaces/README.md

 ### Disabling highlighting for large files

 Highlighting may be disabled for large files.
-The default threshold is around 1 Mo.
+The default threshold is around 1M chars.
 This is configurable (in "File Settings - User"); unit is number of chars:

 ``` js
 { "trailing_spaces_file_max_size": 1000}